 If you enjoy fishing with light tackle then you’re going to love this news.
 Savage Gear has released a new product line of fishing rods labelled LRF.
 Curious what LRF stands for Light Range Fishing and this will be apparent the first time you hold one.
-Why? because of there extremely thin profile and light weight making fishing exceptionally fun.
+Why? because of their extremely thin profile and lightweight making fishing exceptionally fun.
 These rods are inspired by light rock fishing but will flourish in local Aussie conditions.
 Specifically when used for flicking lures and lightly weighted soft plastics for bread and butter species such as bream, whiting, trout, redfin, squid, pinkies, trevally, mullet and flathead.
-In fact their perfect for freshwater fishing, estuary fishing and targeting smaller species out in the bay.
+In fact they’re perfect for freshwater fishing, estuary fishing and targeting smaller species out in the bay.

-These range of rods get their exceptionally light profile thanks to new technology labelled “Toray carbon”.
+This range of rods get their exceptionally light profile thanks to new technology labelled “Toray carbon”.
 This allows for a very thin profile whilst having the strength to handle a decent size fish with ease.
 These rods will work very well with light monofilament and braid line to give you total control.
 I will generally be using braid or monofilament line anywhere between 4 to 8 pounds.
 Apart from the thin profile these rods also look great stylish finishing touches and colour schemes to really stand out.

 My first experience was using the ultra light 6 foot 6 version in the 1-3 kilo capacity.
 Which isn’t much thicker than a toothpick paired with a Savage Gear stealth 2000 with 4 pound braid.
 Sometimes the fishing gods are smiling down on you and my 3rd cast of the day landed a magnificent 47cm Redfin.
 You immediately worry about landing a decent size fish with gear so light.
 But the LRF rod handled exceptionally well, allowing you to stay in direct contact with the fish, feel its every movement allowing you to steer it away from snags.
 That morning I caught 10 other redfin none quite as big as the 47cm model but I thoroughly enjoyed catching the smaller ones on this rod.
 When fishing with a rod this light even the small fish give you a fight.

-Since that initial session I have spent countless hours using the LRF rod chasing bream in many of Melbourne’s local estuary systems ( The Maribyrnong River, Yarra River & Patterson River ).
+Since that initial session, I have spent countless hours using the LRF rod chasing bream in many of Melbourne’s local estuary systems ( The Maribyrnong River, Yarra River & Patterson River ).
 Using the LRF 1-3 kilo rod, coupled with a Stealth 2000 reel generally spooled with 6 pound braid.
 The lures of choice have been the Savage Fathead crank lures and the Savage UV pro grubs. ( both in a range of colours ).
-This has been a deadly combination which has counted for so many bream between 25 to 43cm.
-This style of fishing is my true passion, its so much fun playing bream on gear this light.
+This has been a deadly combination that has counted for so many bream between 25 to 43cm.
+This style of fishing is my true passion, it’s so much fun playing bream on gear this light.

 Further LRF rod testing